Carl Rettenmeyer: Research

 Rettenmeyer studied a broad range of topics related to army ants, publishing on general army ant biology, chemical communication and foraging behaviour.
 His work also inspired other researchers to investigate such diverse areas as avian ecology, social insect symbioses, tropical phenology and conservation biology.
 He presented at many conferences and published over 50 papers during his career.

-In 1963, Rettenmeyer rediscovered the army ant Neivamyrmex sumichrasti, which was first described by François Sumichrast in the 1860s but then not studied further.
+In 1963, Rettenmeyer rediscovered the army ant Neivamyrmex sumichrasti, which was first scientifically described by François Sumichrast in the 1860s but then not studied further.
 In 2003, he helped another expedition find the species again, and also tried to find a species of beetle associated with it.
 However, Ecitosius robustus, the robust army ant beetle, is almost impossible to distinguish physically from the host ant, and Rettenmeyer was unable to find it among the samples collected.

 He was one of the first biologists to visit Monteverde Cloud Forest Reserve in Costa Rica, which is now a major center for Neotropical research.

 In 1975 he reported in Science the first recorded case of mass recruitment in army ants.
 He found that when worker ants encountered a food source that was too large for them to kill or carry themselves, they can communicate with other workers via chemical and physical signals to recruit them to assist.